 Not necessarily.
-Most energy drinks have high levels of caffeine in addition to other added vitamins, minerals, and/or chemicals that could have an impact on the effect of the caffeine and on your overall health.
+Most energy drinks have high levels of caffeine in addition to other added vitamins, minerals, and/or chemicals that could have an impact on the effect of the caffeine as well as your overall health.

 How much should I have?

-The effect caffeine has on a person depends on how sensitive that person is to it.
-Sensitivity is affected by body weight, the amount of caffeine a person has, and how often they have it.
-Some teens who are more sensitive to caffeine will feel stronger effects with smaller amounts than others who are less sensitive to it.
+The effect caffeine has on a person depends on how sensitive that person is to it’s effects.
+Sensitivity is affected by body weight and typical intake of caffeine.
+Some teens who are more sensitive to caffeine will feel stronger effects with smaller amounts than others who may be less sensitive to it.

 In addition, caffeine can be especially harmful when mixed with alcohol.
-This is because the caffeine can give a person who has been drinking a false sense of alertness, causing them to feel as though they have the ability to do potentially dangerous things like drive.
+This is because the caffeine can give a person who has been drinking a false sense of alertness.
+This may make the typical effects of alcohol consumption feel different, which can be confusing for the brain.
 It is very important not to mix alcohol and caffeinated beverages.

 How can I lower the amount of caffeine I have every day?

-If you think you’re having too much caffeine and would like to stop, the best way to do so is to cut back slowly.
+If you think you’re having too much caffeine and would like to stop, you may wish to try and cut back slowly.
 Stopping too fast can lead to headaches, fatigue or lack of energy, and irritability or crankiness for a few days.